H-a-y-k/hichesslib/README.md

   * Interactions can be limited to only one side or for all sides (the latter is for read only boards).
   * Notifies about the game status (draw/stalemate/checkmate).

+### Documentation
+The the documentation is located in [docs](https://github.com/H-a-y-k/hichesslib/tree/master/docs).

 ### Problems and limitations
   * In order to make the library customizable with QSS, after each property change of CellWidget, the methods [unpolish](https://doc.qt.io/qt-5/qstyle.html#unpolish) and [polish](https://doc.qt.io/qt-5/qstyle.html#polish) are being called, which significantly slows down the library.